trychlos/pwix-cookie-manager/README.md

 - `thirdTitle`

     An optional HTML string to be used as the title of the `third` tab, defaulting to HTML '`<h5>Third-party cookies</h5>`'..

+This dialog is modal, i.e. it blocks any user input other than clicking one the three buttons.

 ## NPM peer dependencies